strapi/documentation/docs/user-docs/latest/content-manager/translating-content.md

 - [] and [] icons, displayed next to every field, to respectively specify whether the field can be translated or not

 ::: warning IMPORTANT
-Content can only be handled one locale at the time.
+Content can only be managed one locale at the time.
 It is not possible to edit or publish content several locales at the same time (e.g. Clicking on the **Publish** button will only publish the content for the locale you are currently working on).
 :::

 To translate content in another locale: